sobitd/Moringa-School-Landing-Page/README.md

 * CSS  - This was used to style the website's appearance.

-## Installation PrUocess
+## Installation Process
 *Clone from the repository using the command: git clone git@github.com:sobitd/Moringa-School-Landing-Page.git *Unzip the downloaded files in the directory where you will be working from.
 *Open the index.html file from the directory with a web browser.

 ##  Live Link
-*Click the following link to view the live application:
+*Click the following link to view the live application: https://sobitd.github.io/Moringa-School-Landing-Page/

 ## Support and Contact Details